 - Operating company reviews by Sysco's Internal Audit Department, including confirmation of Code of Conduct receipt and ethics training for new hires and annually for incumbents.

-As a condition of doing business with Sysco, suppliers are informed they may be audited on the Code by Sysco or independent agencies at any time, with or without advance notice.
-Suppliers must allow unrestricted access to facilities and relevant records for the purpose of monitoring compliance with this Code.
+As a condition of doing business with Sysco, suppliers are informed they may be audited on the Supplier COC by Sysco or independent agencies at any time, with or without advance notice.
+Suppliers must allow unrestricted access to facilities and relevant records for the purpose of monitoring compliance with the Supplier COC.

-If a supplier violates this Code, either generally or with respect to a particular supplier facility, we may either terminate its business relationship with Sysco or require the affected facility to implement a corrective action plan.
-We will continue to develop monitoring systems to assess and ensure compliance with this Code.
+If a supplier violates the Supplier COC, either generally or with respect to a particular supplier facility, we may either terminate its business relationship with Sysco or require the affected facility to implement a corrective action plan.
 Read more about how we monitor suppliers here.

 We encourage associates and third parties to report concerns to us about suspected unethical behavior promptly.
 They can do this through any of the vehicles below.